lingtalfi/QuickPdo/README.md

 a(QuickPdo::fetchAll("select id, email from users", [], \PDO::FETCH_UNIQUE | \PDO::FETCH_COLUMN | \PDO::FETCH_GROUP));
 ```

-The above example would display something like this:
+The above example would display something like this (notice that the key is the id value):

 ```abap
 array (size=3)